 In the cinema-TV world, Paula has written and developed projects with many film producers and was a staff writer on the highly regarded PBS series, American Family, starring Edward James Olmos, Raquel Welch, Esai Morales, and Sonia Braga.

-One of her newest plays, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
+One of her newest works, Antigone X, is an updated look at the Sophocles classic from an all new and nontraditional point of view.
 Set in a refugee camp outside the ruined city of Thebes, which is plagued by a demagogue, Antigone X is a fierce cry for commitment to equality and justice, offering hope for engaged activist citizens.
 It was commissioned for the MFA Rep at USC and was directed by Anita Dashiell-Sparks; in 2018 it was produced by Cal Rep, directed by Jeff Janisheski.
 Antigone X was published by NoPassport Press in 2018.

 In addition to her plays, she is also working on nonfiction projects, as well as Water Rites, a multimedia/multidisciplinary project that looks at a precious resource from all angles, from the mundane to the spiritual.
 She is also working on a play about human trafficking, Salvage/Spasiti, which combines a fictional story with documentary interviews.